raffertyparker/HWCanalysis/README.md

 To view the completed thesis, knit from `~/HWCanalysis/report/index.Rmd`.

 Scripts `extractCircuitFromCleanGridSpy.R` and `imputeTotalPower.R` are taken from https://github.com/CfSOtago/GREENGridData.
-Their original authors are Ben Anderson and Jason Mair (respectively).
+Their original authors are Ben Anderson and Jason Mair (respectively), and they are released under GNU General Public License v3.0.
+Very minimal changes have been made to them in order to accommodate the change in directory and automate some steps necessary for this analysis.

+Some of the scripts (especially those named after individual models) were used as exploratory tools, and have been superceded by their counterparts within `modelling.R`.
+The originals remain in case further exploration of individual models is required.